OpenChain-Project/Reference-Material/README.md

 ### OpenChain-Maturity-Models

 Once an organization has begun to adopt OpenChain standards, the question arises of how to iterate and improve their compliance program.
 Maturity models or capability models are a tool to assist with this.
 We have one to share with you as a reference guide.

+### OpenChain-Processes-and-FAQ

+This folder contains the official OpenChain Project Frequently Asked Questions and the official processes for our specification development and study group, work group and board elections.
+These are mirrored on our website.

 ### OpenChain-Promotion-Material